 Postsecondary Education Readiness Test (PERT)

-Miami Dade College transitioned to the Postsecondary Education Readiness Test (PERT), Florida’s new college placement test as the initial placement test for MDC students replacing the ACCUPLACER (CPT) battery.
-The PERT was recently adopted by the state of Florida and MDC began administering it during the 2010-2011 academic year.
+The PERT was recently adopted by the state of Florida began administering it during the 2010-2011 academic year.

 - The test is untimed, but the average time to complete all three sections in one sitting is approximately 3 hours.